cometkim/mattermost-typed/README.md

 * It was your fault.
 Mattermost have documentation for it.
 * Why did you not write test, evil.

-It is wrong not to check the documentation or write test code.
-But I generally skip it when productivity is important like in prototyping. type checking is simple and a great alternative to avoid mistakes.
+You can think it is wrong not to check the documentation or write test code.
+But generally it could be skip when productivity is important like in prototyping. type checking is simple and a great solution to avoid mistakes.

 * PropTypes is not enough?

 PropTypes is great sollution to assert types.
 But it's only for React component.

-## Why not Typescript?
+## Typescript?
 TODO